 Investing in Montenegro as a Route to Citizenship

-If all goes to plan, the Citizenship-by-Investment program will attract hundreds of millions of euros worth of investment over its life.
-It is tiered to offer an extra incentive to those willing to put capital behind development projects in Montenegro’s north.
+The Citizenship-by-Investment program has ended as of December 2022 and attracted hundreds of millions of euros worth of investment over its life.
+It was tiered to offer an extra incentive to those willing to put capital behind development projects in Montenegro’s north.